0xeb/TheBigPromptLibrary/Security/GPT-Protections/README.md

 While I strive to provide robust guidance, it's important to note that these instructions might *not render your GPT completely immune to 'cracking' or 'leaking' attempts*.

-For the latest and most effective techniques, please revisit this page periodically.
-Your contributions of new protection instructions to aid the community are also greatly appreciated.
+To stay updated with the most recent and effective techniques, we recommend revisiting this page regularly.
+We greatly appreciate your contributions of new protection instructions, which can greatly benefit the community.

 ## Simple prompts / one liners